-UK police charge man with attempted murder over train stabbing
+UK police charge man with attempted murder after train stabbings

 UK police charge Anthony Williams with attempted murder over train stabbing

-Attack on London-bound service injured multiple passengers, including two critically.
+Man, 32, accused in attack on London-bound service that injured 11 passengers, including two critically.

 Prosecutors in the United Kingdom have charged a man with attempted murder after a mass stabbing on a train.